 A life coach will call themselves a coach, mentor or consultant.
 Coaches often focus on wellness, and they also often have a particular focus.
 For example, my focus is on moms with hot tempers.
 Coaches are often people who have figured out a particular problem in their lives and they want to help people who have the same problem they did.
 (That’s what I do – I used to have a hot temper too.)

 The time spent with a coach is also focused and often limited.
-For example, I will see a client for 2-10 sessions during a focused period of time for a particular goal, and not more.
+For example, I’ll see a client for 2-10 sessions during a focused period of time for a particular goal, and not more.
 Clients continue to grow and practice the strategies they learn during our time together after the sessions have ended.
 They often go on to seek out other counselors, coaches, massage therapists, fitness teachers, etc., to get more help with their goals.
 Sometimes they ask me for a check-in at a later date, a review of strategies, or they ask if they can work with me on new goals.

 If a long-term therapeutic relationship would be beneficial, a coach will tell a client that it’s time to see a counselor.
 After working with me, my clients often benefit from seeing a counselor (I have a list of referrals).
 A counselor will sometimes refer a client to a coach to work on a specific goal or challenge too.
 (Mine has.)